ANTsX/ANTsPy/README.md

 ```

 ## Frequently Asked Questions
+* How long does ANTsPy take to install?
+    * 15-20 minutes if you don't have a local ITK build

-* What are the chances this project builds and installs correctly on the first shot?
+* What are the chances this project builds and installs correctly on the first try?
-    * 72%
+    * 83%